|AT A GLANCE||PRICING||HEADLINE|

 The Essential also has a nice neutral, soft foam feel that most children and teens will love.
 What’s also nice about this mattress is that it has a charcoal-colored cover.
 As such, any stains or accidents children have will be easily hidden.

 We just couldn’t leave this mattress off the list.
 It’s pretty much known as THE “Budget Bed In A Box” on the market.
-Last we checked, it had a 4.5 star rating on Amazon with over 6,500 reviews.
-It was also featured as Consumer Reports’ “Best Value Pick” a couple years back.
+It was even featured as Consumer Reports’ “Best Value Pick” a couple years back.
 And we can see why—the Tuft & Needle mattress checks a lot of boxes.
 It’s affordable, accommodates most sleeper types, and is a great choice for partners who share a mattress.

 If you’re trying to furnish your vacation rental, but you’re not interested in doing too much research, you just want to buy a mattress from trusted brand that you know is comfortable and performs well in almost all categories, it’s hard to argue with Tuft & Needle.

 The Slumber Yard knows mattresses.
 It’s what we do.
 It’s our business.
 We’ve tested literal stacks of mattresses, and we’re also very familiar with the online mattress shopping industry.
 We can do some good in the way of steering you in the right direction.

 Our team isn’t a group of sleep scientists or mattress company big-wigs.
 We’re made up of a bunch of normal people who value a good night’s sleep, just like you.
 We vary in height, body type, sleeper type, gender, etc., so we cover a decently diverse sleep experience.
 And our opinions are always 100% our own.
 We have complete control over our content and our number one goal is to provide helpful information.